FOR IMMEDIATE RELEASE

 As a result of Uber’s suspect hiring process and misleading marketing, the civil lawsuit filed by Razavi Law Group claims:

 “The deceitful marketing campaign employed by Uber’s top Executives and Managers made no mention of the inherent dangers of using their rideshare platform.
 Instead, Uber’s Executives and Managing Officers allocated significant expenditures towards marketing, rather than implementing the most basic safety standards.
 Uber continues to refuse the use of fingerprint background checks which trace back further than the 7 years Uber allegedly monitors.”

 Uber has a history of failing to properly screen driver applicants and is taking minimal steps towards a safer future for all passengers, especially women.
 A situation that will only worsen with the passing of Proposition 22.

 “The political influence of Uber and its allies in the gig economy already has far too much political power.
-The proof is evident in the refusal to comply with court decisions and Assembly Bill 5, and the self-funded rise of Proposition 22,” says Borna Bandari.
+The proof is evident in the refusal to comply with court decisions and Assembly Bill 5 and the self-funded rise of Proposition 22,” says Borna Bandari.
 “Uber has one foot in the frontier of technology, and the other foot in the backwoods of women’s rights, which needs to be resolved with urgency.
-Including the right of women to travel alone any time of the day without the fear of sexual assault.
+Including the right of women to travel alone any time of the day without the fear of Uber driver sexual assault.
 We look forward to doing our part in creating a safer environment for generations to come.”

-SAPD believes Rodas may have committed other crimes due to his actions.
+SAPD believes that Rodas may have committed other crimes due to his actions.
 Detectives are asking for anyone with information to contact Detective Julio Gallardo at 714-245-8378.